 - It gets hot, hot, hot - It's a schoolboy error, but remember not to touch the pan.
 It will be hot. #2 teenage son requested that I buy new pans - ones that don't get hot - but I suspect he's missing the point.

 - Think about what you pour down the sink - So our teenagers browned the mince in a separate pan (to save time) and then transferred the cooked mince in to join the veggies.
 They used a slotted spoon to leave any excess fatty liquid behind.
 But what to do with that mystery liquid?
 For me, the Golden Rule is to NEVER throw it down the sink as it could turn solid and block the pipes.
 And nobody wants that.
-So here's a tip that I learned from my lovely husband back in our student days ...
+So here's a tip that I learned back in my student days ...
 Grab a cup and a square of tin foil.
 Make your hand into a fist and wrap the foil around it, then use this to line the cup.
 Pour the fat into the foil and leave it to go cold and/or solid before you get rid of it in the bin.
 Result.

 - It's just like toothpaste - A tube of tomato purée can be handled just like toothpaste to make sure you get every last bit out.
 Roll it from the bottom and there'll be no waste.
 There's something mildly satisfying about it too.

 - Don't start just yet - Wait until the pan is simmering before you start the timer.
 Otherwise, you may be caught short.